Healthy Homes Assessment Moera

 Home Assessments Moera for Rental Properties

-There are a variety of concerns to check in the home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are many things you should look for when conducting an home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
 There are a few examples:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having an Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be significant for landlords and property managers.
-For professional advice get in touch today and book your rental properties home assessment.
+The repercussions of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling could be significant for property managers and landlords.
+For expert advice, call today and book your rental properties house evaluation.

 home assessments for rental properties